by Dr. Bill Rawls

 An Introduction to Lab Testing

-The problem of chronic Lyme disease, something I know from personal experience, cannot be solved exclusively by looking at lab results.
-In fact, becoming overly obsessed with lab results can hinder the recovery process.
+The problem of chronic Lyme disease can’t be solved exclusively by looking at lab results, which is something I know from personal experience.
+In fact, becoming overly obsessed with lab results can sometimes hinder the recovery process.
 Here’s what I mean:

 The information provided by labs is only valuable if it is put to good use.
-Millions of dollars are wasted every year on labs, with the resulting information never used.
-Before you have labs drawn, ask yourself and your doctor: “Will the information from this lab (or any other diagnostic test) influence my approach to getting well?”
+Unfortunately millions of dollars are wasted every year on labs, with the resulting information never used.
+Before you have labs drawn, ask yourself and your doctor: “Will the information from this lab — or any other diagnostic test — influence my approach to getting well?”

 Basic Lab Tests Everyone Needs